How to use Web SDK

 captureId();

-4.- Capture and validate an ID card
+}Four - Capture and validate ID card

-Capture the front and back sides of the ID using the renderCaptureId() method.
+There are two steps to validate an ID card.
+First, capture the front and back sides of the ID using the renderCaptureId() method.
+Second, execute the ID validation process (covered in the following section Five).

 // 4.- Capture the ID